zipdrive/delaunay/README.md

 2. Provide the ability to store additional data about vertices in a way that is easy to retrieve.
 3. Provide support for easily adding and removing vertices from a triangulation after initial construction.

+This library is currently not well-optimized for large numbers of vertices, but is instead best suited for low numbers of vertices that change frequently.

 The primary interface for interacting with this library is the `ConvexHullMesh` class, which represents a Delaunay triangulation of vertices.

 ## Documentation